 The Community Foundation strives to ensure that our grant making effectively meets donors' charitable interests and addresses the community's changing needs.
 We view our grants as investments in the community that should be made wisely and fairly.
-The Community Foundation awards grants through 144 funds including the Discretionary Fund, the Polaroid and Acushnet Foundation Funds, the Women's Fund, the YES Fund, and our 55 Scholarship Funds.
+The Community Foundation awards grants through 144 funds including the Polaroid and Acushnet Foundation Funds, the Hawthorn Medical Associates Charitable Fund, and our 65 Scholarship Funds.
 Please take a look at our Current Requests for Proposals for specific grant opportunities.

 Acushnet Foundation Fund